QubitExplorer/Recommender-System/README.md

 6. Healthcare and Pharmaceutical,
 7. Aviation and Transportation, and
 8. Other Specialized Sectors.

-**Evaluation Metrics:** To evaluate the model accuracy Recall 5, 10, Precision, NDCG will be used mainly.

-Recall = How many relevant items recommended/Total No. of relevant items **available** (measures the relevance. )

-Precision: How many relevant items recommended//Total No. of items **recommended** (measures the accuracy.)

-**Normalized Discounted Combined Gain (NDGC):** For Ranking.

 **Few Hugging Face models to be tested:**
 1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks.